 We sold an injection molding company some years ago, which had a long history of steady profits, and consistent although modest growth over the years.
 That company had not one single sales person in its organization.
 They did well in spite of the lack of sales staffing because they consistently produced product of high quality, and did so regularly on time and as scheduled.
 Their growth came from referrals from other happy customers.

 Reactions from buyers were interesting – and in almost every case, the weakness in sales and marketing actually made the company MORE appealing.
+The company was growing, modestly but steadily, without a sales force.
 We sold the company well, and the buyer was a much larger organization with a very sophisticated marketing and sales force.
-Post sale, that company grew to almost three times its original size within 3 years under the new operation!
+Post-sale, that company grew to almost three times its original size within three years under the new operation!

 In presenting your organization to possible buyers, it inevitably pays to be completely honest, and straightforward with buyers.
 Buyers must have confidence that they know what they are buying, in order to stretch pricing to maximum.
 And, even the soft spots within your organization offer opportunities for enhancement to just the right buyers.
 Identifying buyers who “fit” the needs of the seller company can make a tremendous impact on outcome!